acaengine/docs/developer-guide/getting-started.md

 # Development Environment

-ACAEngine is distributed as a set of docker containers that are designed to deploy to your on-prem infrastructure or private cloud.
+Engine is distributed as a set of docker containers that are designed to deploy to your on-prem infrastructure or private cloud.
 To keep things simple for development, testing, and experimentation this is also packaged as a prebuilt environment that you can run on your local machine.

 This environment runs across MacOS, Windows, or Linux - feel free to pick where you work best.